kojak/kojak/README.md

 1. Checkout the contents of the Kojak git repository to a suitable directory on your localhost .
 2. As root execute kojak script.
 You will be prompted about the type of installtion you want to conduct.
     If you choose to install Koji as a virtual machine you will be further prompted to supply some configuration options or simply accept the default options.
 3. Once the installation is complete you should confirm the state of all the tasks are closed.
 From the command line, as the koji user, execute the following:

 ```
     [koji@localhost ~]$ koji list-tasks
-    ID    Pri  Owner        State    Arch       Name
-    1     10   kojiadmin    CLOSED   noarch     tagBuild [kojibuilder1.localdomain]
-    2     15   kojira       CLOSED   noarch     newRepo [kojibuilder1.localdomain]
-    3     14   kojira       CLOSED   noarch      +createrepo [kojibuilder1.localdomain]
+    [koji@koji ~]$ koji hello
+    hi, kojiadmin!

+    You are using the hub at http://koji.localdomain/kojihub
 ```

 Configuration Notes